Skip to Content

 Address: Piazza di San Lorenzo, 9, 50123 Firenze FI

 The Basilica di San Lorenzo (St. Lawrence Cathedral) is one of the main religious sites in Florence, Italy.
-It’s one of the city’s oldest churches and has been around since it’s completion in 1470.
-Located in the historic center of Florence, it’s close to many other popular sites such as the Duomo and Piazza della Signoria.
-For many people, St. Lawrence Cathedral is a symbol of Florence during the Renaissance period.
+It’s one of the city’s oldest churches and has been around since its completion in 1470.

 Despite suffering damage from bombs during World War II, the church still stands as a testament to Florence’s rich history and culture.
-Its iconic architecture serves as a reminder of why Florence is so beloved by tourists from all over the world.

 Address: Via del Proconsolo, 4, 50122 Firenze

-The exhibit features a vast collection of statues and sculptures from the Renaissance period set in a former palazzo dating back to the 13th century.
-There are three status of David’s here are this museum completed by Renaissance legends, Donatello (one is done in marble and one in bronze) and Andrea del Verrochio, one of Leonardo di Vinci’s understudies.
-In the above image, you can see the Verrochio’s Statue of David in the foreground along with Donatello’s Statue of David in the background.
+The exhibit features a vast collection of statues and sculptures from the Renaissance, set in a former palazzo dating back to the 13th century.
+There are three statues of David here.
+Renaissance legends completed this museum, Donatello (one is done in marble and one in bronze) and Andrea del Verrochio, one of Leonardo di Vinci’s understudies.

-Both of these are truly unique because they offer such a different approach than the one you so famously that is housed at the Galleria Della Academia.
+In the above image, you can see Verrochio’s Statue of David in the foreground and Donatello’s Statue of David in the background.
+Both are unique because they offer a different approach than the one you so famously know housed at the Galleria Della Academia.

 26. Shop for Italian goods at San Lorenzo Market.